 When you create a new feature-linked annotation feature class, a relationship class is created to link it to the feature class it's annotating.
 This relationship class can be managed like any other relationship class.

-You cannot begin with a standard annotation feature class and make it feature-linked simply by creating a relationship class.
-Actually, there's nothing you can do to make a standard annotation class truly feature-linked.
+You cannot begin with a standard annotation feature class and make it feature linked by only creating a relationship class.
+Actually, there's nothing you can do to make a standard annotation class truly feature linked.
 You can, however, do the opposite.
 If you delete the relationship class for a given feature-linked annotation class, it becomes a standard annotation feature class.

 When you copy and paste a feature class in the Catalog pane or Catalog view, any linked annotation classes, as well as the associated relationship class, are also copied and pasted.
 The reverse is also true: if you copy and paste a feature-linked annotation feature class, the linked feature class (and relationship class) are also copied and pasted.